nus-cs2103-AY2122S2/tp/docs/team/chanweijie.md

 ---
 layout: page
-title: Wei Jie's Project Portfolio Page
+title: Chan Wei Jie's Project Portfolio Page
 ---

 ### Project: ManageEZPZ

-ManageEZPZ - This app will help to allow Managers/supervisors to keep track of day to day tasks assigned to employees.
+ManageEZPZ is a desktop application that allows managers or supervisors to manage employees and assign tasks to them.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java.

 Given below are my contributions to the project.